gbordier/terraform-sample/README.md

      - _[PREFIX][env]tfsa_: Storage account for Terraform
        - _terraform-state_: Blob container for Terraform state
    - **[PREFIX]-[ENV]-main-rg**
-     - Most of the Terraform provisioned Azure resources
-   - **[PREFIX]-[ENV]-func-rg** - Terraform provisioned Azure Functions related resources.
-This is needed, because based on a [current limitation](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro#limitations) on Azure, both Linux and Functions apps cannot live in the same resource group.
+     - This represent the "hub" landing zone where we will not be deploying anything
+   - **[PREFIX]-[ENV]-spoke-rg** where we deploy all resources

+3.  linking to your CICD pipelint:
-2. In Azure DevOps, go to `Project settings Service connections` (or click the link from the script output), select your new connection, click `Edit` and `Verify connection`.
+ - In Azure DevOps, go to `Project settings Service connections` (or click the link from the script output), select your new connection, click `Edit` and `Verify connection`.
 Click OK.
+ - in GithubAction, use the ghsecrets.sh file to load the environments Service principal, subscription and tenant ids in github secrets for your environnement

-3. Create a `tfvars` file for the new environment at `infra/tf-vars/[ENV].tfvars`.
+4. Create a `tfvars` file for the new environment at `infra/tf-vars/[ENV].tfvars`.
 Use the same environment identifier that you used with the script.

 ### Removing an environment

-To remove an environment created, run `infra/scripts/environment.sh down` (use `-h` flag for help).
-This removes all the resources, service principals and service connections created for the environment as well as all the resources Terraform has provisioned for the environment.
-You'll have to remove the pipelines manually.
+use the ./99-down.sh script to remove resources and then delete environnemnt

 ## Pipelines